Poets&Quants Top Business Schools

 Questrom offers a single degree, a Bachelor of Science in Business Administration.
 All Questrom students major in Business Administration and Management.
 However, the B-school requires students to complete at least one functional concentration including: Accounting, Business Analytics, Finance, Independent Concentration, Information Systems, Innovation & Entrepreneurship, Law, Management & Organizations, Marketing, Operations & Technology Management, Organizational Behavior, and Strategy.

 Students start their business education freshman year, taking a mix of courses such as Business Ethics, Finance, Economics, and Calculus.
-Starting in Fall 2019, all Questrom freshmen are required to take the year-long foundational program of Business Ethics and Finance with the same cohort of classmates.
+All Questrom freshmen are required to take the year-long foundational program of Business Ethics and Finance with the same cohort of classmates.
 As Questrom students progress throughout their four years, they are introduced to more focused business courses from Financial Accounting to Marketing Management.

 Unlike other B-schools where students don’t take business courses until their junior year, Questrom allows its students to begin taking business courses their very first day.
 In turn, this allows students to get a head start on their business education and a leg up in interviews for both internships and jobs.